Statewide Shellfish Importation Policy

 Prior to any shellfish importation, the source must be approved by the state shellfish pathologist at the Bureau of Aquaculture.

-A scientific resource assessment license must be obtained from Bureau of Aquaculture.
+A seed importation license must be obtained from Bureau of Aquaculture PRIOR to importation.

 The applicant must arrange with Bureau of Aquaculture for a sample of live animals to be tested (this may take up to 3 weeks).